AlexanderEllis/blog/content/posts/break-envoy.md

 As part of the PR, I had bumped the version of the [OpenTelemetry Proto library](https://github.com/open-telemetry/opentelemetry-proto) that Envoy uses.
-One of the included changes in this bump was a breaking change that renamed the `logs` field in `resouce_logs.instrumentation_library_logs` to `log_records`.
+One of the included changes in this bump was a breaking change that renamed the `log` field in `resouce_logs.instrumentation_library_logs` to `log_records`.
 I had bumped the version, and I had already done
 [a little work to deal with the new field name](https://github.com/envoyproxy/envoy/pull/20281/commits/4057f4f54d8e8679cf779f87af4432aacbab5ada),